kkreine/kkreine.github.io/index.md

 > Three Divas Gift Shop - Slidell, LA
 > November 2019 - January 2020
 > Built a website through Shopify that increased sales for the business and expanded sales to nationwide

+**Recruiting Assistant**
+> New York Life &NYLife Securities LLC - New Orleans, LA
+> May 2019 - August 2019
+> As assistant to partner, increased the number of interviews and hires to exceed quota

+**Account Manager**
+> NOLA Events and Promotions - New Orleans, LA
+> April 2018 - September 2018
+> Excellence in Leadership Award
+> Expanded company by hiring and training salespeople through daily meetings and field training

+**Freelance Childcare Provider**
+> October 2018 - April 2021
+> Assisted families and an elementary school for 15-25 hours per week while enrolled in school

 ### Markdown